Enhancing Financial Wellbeing

 To support customers, we have:

-• Launched a ‘Money Worries hub’ signposting practical tips and resources to support customers as well as deploying a dedicated money worries helpline;
+• A ‘Money Worries hub’ signposting practical tips and resources to support customers which includes budgeting tools, helpful tips to cope with financial strain, and resources to build financial literacy.
+We also have a dedicated money worries helpline;

 Relevant Sustainable Development Goals